shalman13091994/filed_audio_server/README.md

        1. create db audioserver;
        2. GRANT ALL PRIVILEGES ON DATABASE audioserver

-3. create the table in audioserver database
+3. create the table in the database
      1. in `.env` file add the data as below

             # example